section-engineering-education/engineering-education/content/articles/hashing-in-data-structure/index.md

 **Hash Collision**: When two or more inputs are mapped to the same keys as used in the hash table.
 Example: h("John") == h( "joe")

-A collision can not be completely avoided but can be minimized using a 'good' hash function and a bigger table size.<br/>
+A collision can not be completely avoided but can be minimized using a 'good' hash function and a bigger table size.

 The chances of hash collision are less if the table size is a prime number.